Rates and availability for Great Bear Lodge

 Availability

 Our tours depart on scheduled dates, every three days.
-Check our booking page for availability for 2024.
-Our 2025 dates and rates will be available soon.
+Check our booking page for availability for 2024 and 2025.

 Spring (May 7 to June 29): After emerging from hibernation in early spring, the bears head to the estuarine grasslands to feed on the new growth of grasses and sedges.
 At this time, we view the bears from small boats.
 Spring is also the time when most of the mating activity occurs for the bears.
 Spring can be a great time for photography when the sun is out, as we are in the open estuary.